 Wayne Mackintosh (PhD)

-Director of the OER Foundation and UNESCO-COL Chair in OER at Otago Polytechnic.
+Director of the OER Foundation and UNESCO-ICDE Chair in OER at Otago Polytechnic.

 OER Foundation Board of Directors